orbisius/orbisius-child-theme-creator/readme.txt

 **Did you find this plugin helpful?
 Please consider [writing a review](https://wordpress.org/support/view/plugin-reviews/orbisius-child-theme-creator).**

 = Child Theme Creator Features =
-* Since v1.4 store your snippets, license keys in Orbisius cloud library
+* Since v1.4 store your snippets, license keys in Orbisius cloud library.
+Access them with a click of a button.
 * Create a theme with a click of a button
 * Uses the recommended approach for loading css (since v.1.3.4)
 * Never forget what files to copy and what to skip when creating child themes.